 The link is the online data bank of nearly 30 years worth of The Independent Film & Video Monthly magazine.
 The digitizing is still in progress but you can still access a lot of relevant articles on documentary filmmaking.
-For example here’s a nice one on developing a story for a documentary.
 Then there’s Doctor Fernanda Rossi helping out with sage advice on independent filmmaking.

 It’s not the dirty word but just a worldwide community of documentary professionals.
 Registration is free and it gives you a look into point of views expressed on the business, creative, social, and technical aspects of documentary filmmaking.
 A meeting place of 2,000 documentary professionals makes it a good platform to learn about the craft.

 The online documentary resource site has been created by lovers of the genre.
 It has a kitty of information on documentary films and articles covering various aspects of documentary films.
 Directory listings of films are festivals give ready info.
 The community forum is also worth the effort of joining as it has loads of advice on all aspects of the craft.

 This one is a message board that deals with the visual part of filmmaking.
 It’s a meeting place of nearly 22,000 members from amateurs to professionals who speak light and camera.
 You can seek answers to a lot of your technical questions here.